thomykay/devspace-systemsthinking/src/slides/devspace-systemsthinking.md

 ---

 <!-- _backgroundColor: lightblue -->
-# Checkout
+# Feedback & Checkout

-## What has been my highest high and lowest low from this project/workshop/session?
+## 👍👎 What has been my highest high and lowest low from this project/workshop/session?

-## What's my biggest insight from today?
+## 👉 What's my biggest insight from today?

 ---